-The terms power meter calibration and zero-offset often get used interchangeably.
+The terms ‘power meter calibration’ and ‘zero-offset’ often get used interchangeably.
 However in reality, they are completely different procedures.
-In fact, many bicycle computers actually use the words ‘calibrate’ when they should really be using the term ‘zero-offset’ instead.
-(Take the Garmin Edge bicycle computers for example.)
-Below, we’ll break these terms down in their true definitions.
-In addition, we’ll tell you what you need to know in order to ensure you get accurate and consistent results from your power meter.
+In fact, many bicycle computers actually use the words ‘calibrate’ when they should be using the term ‘zero-offset’ instead.
+In this article, we’ll explain exactly how these terms differ.
+We’ll also tell you what you need to know in order to ensure you get accurate and consistent results from your power meter!

 3 Key Takeaways